openlink/virtuoso-opensource/README.ANYTIME.md

 <b>X-SPARQL-default-graph</b>: http://dbpedia.org
 </pre>

-The response payload is the full result-set (or query solution) returned in the requested format.
+The response body is the full result-set (or query solution) returned in the requested format.

-### HTTP status code 206 (Partial)
+### HTTP Status Code 206 (Partial)

 This HTTP status code is returned when the query solution production pipeline exceeded either the current `Anytime Query` timeout setting, or the current `ResultSetMaxRows` limit.

 Some internet specifications such as [RFC 2616: Hypertext Transfer Protocol](https://www.rfc-editor.org/rfc/rfc2616) and blogs like [HTTP Status: 206 Partial Content and range requests](https://benramsey.com/blog/2008/05/206-partial-content-and-range-requests) indicate that this status code can only be initiated on the client (request) side.

 However [RFC 9110: HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110#section-15.3.7) from June 2022 which supersedes the previous RFC states:

-> ... a server might want to send only a subset of the data requested for reasons of its own,
-> such as temporary unavailability, cache efficiency, load balancing, etc. Since a 206 response is
-> self-descriptive, the client can still understand a response that only partially satisfies its range request.
+> ... a server might want to send only a subset of the data requested for reasons of its own, such as temporary unavailability, cache efficiency, load balancing, etc. Since a 206 response is self-descriptive, the client can still understand a response that only partially satisfies its range request.

-Our testing confirms that all common browsers, javascript frameworks, NodeJS etc. all work fine with HTTP status code 206 in combination with the response headers as well as payload that Virtuoso returns.
+Testing confirms that all common browsers, JavaScript frameworks, Node.js etc. work fine with HTTP status code 206 in combination with the response headers as well as body that Virtuoso returns.

-However since we anticipate users might wish to use HTTP status codes 200 or 500 inline with their preferred application's behavior, we've added an INI configuration option, configurable by an instance DBA, along the following lines:
+However, since users might wish to use HTTP status codes 200 or 500 in line with their preferred application's behavior, an INI configuration option configurable by an instance DBA has been added:

 ```
 [SPARQL]
 HTTPAnytimeStatus = 500     ; Default is 206
 ```

-Virtuoso returns the following response headers for a partial result:
+Virtuoso returns these response headers for a partial result:
 <pre>
 <b>Accept-Ranges</b>: none
 Connection: keep-alive